sharma-abhishek-it/bechsmartly/source/about.html.markdown

-Knowledge series initiated by [In-Focus](http://in-focus.in) for streamlining the service industry in India.
+Knowledge series initiated by In-Focus and TakeOff for streamlining the service industry in India.
 We all know service industry is the biggest revenue generator for govt of India & accounts for livelihood to majority of indian entrepreneurs.
 Our existing & budding service providers need better knowledge of consumer needs and behaviour to deliver better services and become a part of an organised service sector.